Federal Bankruptcy Fraud Defense Lawyer

 The federal government may bust you for many types of bankruptcy fraud.
 Some common types of bankruptcy fraud are: 1) Concealment of Assets is when a person conceals some of their assets knowing that creditors can not go after what they do not know about.
 2) Launching Petition Mills is a scheme that claims to help and advise tenants on how to avoid eviction.

-Once a tenant responds to this typing service, the typing service takes the tenant's name and files bankruptcy in the tenant's name without the tenant's consent.
-The tenant thinks they are getting help, and the typing service is draining his/her savings, ruining their credit, and postponing the inevitable eviction.
+The tenant thinks they are getting help, and the typing service is draining their savings, ruining their credit, and postponing the inevitable eviction.
 3) Multiple Filings is when a person files for bankruptcy in more than one state using the same assets but leaving out some assets to protect valuables from total liquidation when debts are paid.

 The Feds can charge you with other types of bankruptcy fraud, such as bustouts, bleedouts, and pyramid schemes.
 If you are being accused of bankruptcy fraud, you need an experienced and knowledgeable defense attorney to help you.
-The Los Angeles bankruptcy fraud attorneys at Hedding Law Firm have 75 years of experience, and our credentials are unmatched in the federal court system.
-We have handled many bankruptcy fraud cases and have seen great results.

 Developing an Effective Defense Strategy

-So, if you've got a situation like this, some people might have a defense.
-They might say, I deal with big numbers.
-I take significant risks, but I was never intending to defraud anybody.
 Things just went south on me.
 It wasn't my fault, and then you bring evidence forward to show that you were trying to do things the right way — trying to be able to pay your creditors, and you weren't trying to run some scam or game, because obviously, this hurts somebody's credit when you have to claim bankruptcy.

-Nobody wants to do it unless they're in the wrong position, and while in that bad position, they end up making some moves — doing something stupid, being careless, taking a risk, and being unsuccessful with that risk.
 That's not bankruptcy fraud.
 But when you start to lose massive amounts of money, you're in a position where you can fix that problem by stopping to take on debt and do things that are dangerous to your credit, your creditors, and your financial situation.
 We're in an excellent position to be able to defend you.

 Federal Criminal Defense Lawyer

 Getting in front of a criminal defense attorney quickly would be best.
 Could you let him know what's happening?
-I always suggest you're honest and tell him the trust about what you did and didn't do and let them help you devise the plan to defend yourself.
-Because you are trying to protect yourself in a federal criminal setting is not a good idea unless you have federal criminal defense experience and know how to deal with these types of cases.
+I always suggest you're honest and tell him the truth about what you did and didn't do, and let them help you devise a plan to defend yourself.

-Most people don't have that and should rely on their federal criminal defense attorney to set up the plan, talk to them about it, and figure out what needs to be done to put you in the best possible position.
 The only way to do that is to be truthful with your attorney and let your attorney help you with the best approach, what the best angle is, and how it can be figured out to get you out of the federal criminal justice system as fast as possible — see if your federal bankruptcy charges can be dismissed, or if it's a situation where some plea bargain needs to be arranged on your behalf.

-But suppose, on the other hand, it's clear that whatever you're doing relies on and relates to a fraudulent move.
-In that case, we're going to be in a bad position.
-We're going to need to make some moves on your behalf to try to turn the tide and show your version of events, the mitigating circumstances that surround your arrest for federal bankruptcy fraud, and come up with a game plan moving forward so that we can get you out of the federal criminal defense system as fast and possible, get your creditors paid back and put you in the best possible position.
-We strive to get the best results possible and protect your rights.
-Please feel free to contact us for a free face-to-face consultation.
+We're going to need to make some moves on your behalf to try to turn the tide, show your version of events and the mitigating circumstances surrounding your arrest for federal bankruptcy fraud, and come up with a game plan moving forward so that we can get you out of the federal criminal defense system as fast as possible, get your creditors paid back, and put you in the best possible position.

 Related Content: